 There is plenty of opportunities to appreciate the majestic of Saguaro’s large cactus.
 If your visit is in April – June, you will have the chance to admire the flowering cacti.
 If you plan a winter visit, you may have an opportunity to see snow-covered plants.
 Always enjoy the outdoors responsibly, and check the Essential Guide To Enjoying US National Parks.

 Popular activities in the Saguaro National Park include hiking on its 165 miles (266 km) of trails and sightseeing along paved roads near its two visitor centers.
 Both areas are accessible for bicycling and horseback riding on selected roads and trails.
-Below you find suggestions on how to have a great time in Saguaro National Park.
+Below you find our suggestions with the best things to do in Saguaro National Park to have a great time.

 Saguaro can grow to be over 40 feet (12 m) tall.
 Saguaros can live for 150 years up to 250 years.
 They may grow their first side arm any time from 75–100 years of age, but some never raise any arms.
 Saguaros are a very slow-growing cactus.
 In Saguaro National Park, studies indicate that a saguaro grows between 1 and 1.5 inches in the first eight years of its life.